MickayG/kafkoi/README.md

 KafKoi
 ======

-A very simple, **work-in-progress**, lightweight *microservice* framework that communicates via Kafka.
+A very simple, **work-in-progress**, lightweight ETL framework which reads to and from Kafka.

 ### Using this library